Caltech-IPAC/kete/README.md

 pip install sphinx sphinx_gallery autodoc
 ```
 After this has been installed, the documentation can be built by running inside the
-neospy directory.
+kete directory.
 ``` bash
 (cd docs && make html && open html/index.html&)
 ```
-Once this has completed running, open the file `neospy/docs/html/index.html` for access
+Once this has completed running, open the file `kete/docs/html/index.html` for access
 to the HTML documentation.

 To clean the previous docs build: